 I am in love with this gorgeous snake print, which is slightly edgy and somewhat sophisticated.
 I played that up by adding woven accessories to go with the Out of Africa vibe.
 Tan suede and rope mules with thick straps and a medium wedge are the perfect crosses between casual and classy.
 Then I added this cute mini woven top handle /crossbody bag from Amazon to make it summer and chic.

 Don’t Go Overboard on the Accessories.

 I could have chosen woven raffia earrings, too, but I didn’t want to go overboard and start to feel like I was wearing a costume.
-So instead, I opted for these classic, gold, double huggie hoops, my Manhattan chain bracelet, and this stunning gold bangle (similar), all from my favorite Designer Dean Davidson ( 25% off with code Deborah25).
+So instead, I opted for this classic, gold, double huggie hoops, my Manhattan chain bracelet, and this stunning gold bangle (similar), all from my favorite Designer, Dean Davidson ( 25% off with code Deborah25).

 Other Ways to Style a Long Silk Shirtdress